-In warm-season grasses such as zoysia the most common symptom is a circular pattern of brown grass with a yellowish colored ring (smoke ring) of wilted grass at the perimeter of the diseased area.
+In warm-season grasses such as zoysia, the most common symptom is a circular pattern of brown grass with a yellowish-colored ring (smoke ring) of wilted grass at the perimeter of the diseased area.
 The leaves can easily be pulled from the stolons within the smoke ring because the fungus destroys the tissue at the base of the leaf sheath.
-First appearing symptoms are small circular patches of water-soaked dark grass that soon wilt and turn light brown.
+The first appearing symptoms are small circular patches of water-soaked dark grass that soon wilt and turn light brown.
 Stolons often remain green.
 As the disease develops, the circular patches enlarge, become more apparent and new green leaves may emerge in the center of the circular areas.

 Integrated Pest Management Strategies

 1. Fertilizer.
 Don't fertilize warm-season grasses in early spring and summer, particularly with soluble nitrogen.
 Use slow-release nitrogen fertilizers.
 Fertilize to maintain adequate but not lush growth during the growing season.
 Properly fertilized turf will recover quicker from disease injury than will under-fertilized turf.

 2. Collect waste.
 Remove and dispose of clippings from infected areas or when conditions are conducive to disease development.
 Mulching mowers that chop clippings to 1/4 inch or less do not contribute to brown patch development.
 Mow only when the grass is dry, being sure to remove no more than one third of the top growth.

 3. Prune.
 Prune trees and shrubs to allow air movement and light penetration to reach the turfgrass.